Our Guide to Becoming a Midwife

 - No exams – Unlike traditional learning, you can achieve your Access to Higher Education Diploma without having to take an exam.
 Instead, you will be tasked with a series of assignments based on the units covered

 - Get university ready within 1 year – To study A Levels traditionally, you would have to commit two years of your life to studies.
 With our Access to HE Diploma (Midwifery), you can gain the equivalent of 3 A Levels in less than a year!
-In fact, most of our learners complete the course in 9-12 months, but you do have a full year to make your way through it
+In fact, most of our learners complete the course in 9-12 months, but you do have a full two years to make your way through it